-Home computer users also required to sending and receiving data across increasingly larger distances for example users communicate using the internet with banks, stores and variety of services.
-Students’ also accessing library indexes over the world.
+Home computer users also required to sending and receiving data across increasingly larger distances for example users communicate using the internet with banks, stores, and a variety of services.
+Students also accessing library indexes over the world.

 WANs in the OSI Model

-WAN operate the physical layer and data link layer of the OSI model.
+WAN operates the physical layer and data link layer of the OSI model.
 WAN access describes both physical layer delivery methods and data link layer requirements, including physical addressing, flow control, and encapsulation.

 Common WAN Terminology